dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 - SQL injection happens when a bad actor puts SQL code as a field into something like an online form, and if a programmer builds a raw query from SQL and this data, the bad actor's supposed data may allow them to run arbitrary SQL commands over your database.
-- To avoid injection, use prepared statements.
+- To avoid injection, use parameterized queries.
 But if you accidentally make yourself vulnerable to injection, DBOS is here to save you!

-Here's how you should make a prepared statement:
+Here's how you should make a parameterized query:
 ```ts
 export class Greetings {
   @Transaction()